Cart

 Price Remark

-• Prices are not valid during China's Official Holidays (such as National Day & Chinese New Year Festival etc.).
+• Prices are not valid during National Day (Oct 1-7), Chinese New Year, and Labor Day (May 1-5).

 Price Inclusions